Latter Days (2004)

 Wiki.

-Latter Days premiered at the Philadelphia International Gay & Lesbian Film Festival on July 10, 2003, and was released in various states of USA over the next 12 months.
-Later the film was released in a few other countries and shown at several gay film festivals.
-It was the first film to portray openly the clash between the principles of the Church of Jesus Christ of Latter-day Saints and homosexuality, and its exhibition in some U.S. states was controversial.
+Latter Days premiered at the Philadelphia International Gay & Lesbian Film Festival on July 10, 2003, and was released in various U.S. states over the next 12 months.
+Later the film was shown at several gay film festivals.
+It was the first film to portray LGBTQ Mormon characters, and the conflict between the teachings of the Church of Jesus Christ of Latter-day Saints (LDS Church) and same-sex romantic and sexual relationships.
+Showings in some U.S. states were controversial.
 Various religious groups demanded that the film be withdrawn from theaters and video stores under boycott threats.

-The film was met with mixed reactions from film critics, but was popular with most film festival attendees.
-At the North American box office however, Latter Days only made $834,685, barely covering the production's costs with an estimated budget of $850,000.
-In 2004, freelance writer T. Fabris made Latter Days into a novel, which was published by Alyson Publications.
+The film was met with mixed reactions from film critics but was popular with most film festival attendees.
+At the North American box office, Latter Days made about $835,000, which barely covered the production's budget of $850,000.
+In 2004, freelance writer T. Fabris adapted the film into a novel, which was published by Alyson Publications.

 You May Also Like.